Bird’s Paradise of Maharashtra !!

 4. Are Wildlife Safaris safe?

 – Absolutely!
-Even if all the safaris are carried out in an open gypsy, there is hardly any danger from any wildlife.
+Even if all the safaris are carried out in an open gypsy, there is hardly any danger from wildlife when travellers are siting inside the vehicle.
 Plus on every safari we would have a Forest guide with us along with the gypsy driver and our expert who will help out if any unwanted situation arises.

 5. What are the safari timings?